Alfalah University, Jalalabad

 Alfalah University is a private university established in 2011 in Jalalabad, Nangarhar Province, Afghanistan.
 It is the only accredited university in Nangarhar Province of eastern Afghanistan.

 The institute quickly became one of the largest private higher education institutions in the east of Afghanistan.
 It was elevated to university status by the Ministry of Higher Education in 2020.
 The University is a hub for education, research, innovation, and public engagement; it offers both undergraduate and graduate degrees in multiple disciplines.
-These include courses in management, law, journalism, economics, and information technology at the undergraduate level, and business administration, law, and shariah at the graduate level.
+These include courses in management, law, journalism, economics, and software Engineering at the undergraduate level, and business administration, law, and shariah at the graduate level.